-Cancelling a TRI form is not required for paper hard-copy TRI forms.
-However, different situations may require a user to cancel an electronic TRI submission.
-For instance, a facility's preparer or certifying official may determine that a draft electronic submission(s), created in TRI-MEweb requires cancellation because the facility's chemical release did not, in fact, meet the reporting thresholds of EPCRA Section 313.
+Cancelling a TRI form is not applicable to hard-copy TRI forms.
+However, different situations may require a TRI-MEweb user to cancel an electronic TRI submission.
+For instance, a facility's preparer or certifying official may determine that a draft electronic submission(s) requires cancellation because the facility's chemical release did not, in fact, meet the reporting thresholds of EPCRA Section 313.

-Another reason why a TRI-MEweb submission may require cancellation is if a preparer has determined that a correction is needed on a TRI form that was already transmitted to CDX, but the form has not been certified yet.
-In order to enable the revision feature within TRI-MEweb of a TRI form that has been transmitted to CDX, the preparer will need to cancel the transmitted submission with a pending certification status, in order to make the additional corrections in TRI-

-MEweb and retransmit the original submission or revision to CDX to be certified.
+Another reason why a TRI-MEweb submission may require cancellation is if a preparer has determined that a correction is needed on a TRI form that is pending certification in CDX, but has not yet been certified.
+In order to edit a TRI form in TRI-MEweb that is pending certification to CDX, the preparer will need to cancel the transmitted submission with a Pending Certification status in order to make the additional corrections in TRI-MEweb and retransmit the original submission or revision to CDX to be certified.
 EPA is considering issuing a Notice of Non-compliance for TRI Forms that have been transmitted to CDX but are not certified.

 A preparer or a certifying official cannot cancel a TRI form submission that has already been transmitted and certified by the certifying official.
-If a chemical form has a status of Certified and Sent to EPA in TRI-MEweb it cannot call back the TRI submission to be edited or corrected.
-To change or remove data that already has been transmitted, certified and submitted to EPA to be processed, either revise or withdraw the submission.
+If a chemical form has a status of Certified and Sent to EPA in TRI-MEweb it cannot be called back to be edited or corrected.
+To change or remove data that has already been transmitted, certified and submitted to EPA to be processed, either revise or withdraw the submission.